mbronis/poleval19/README.md

 ## Load tests
 Dockerized app performance will be tested with `locust` package.
-I will simulate load coming from 100 simultaneous user, each making a request once per 3 seconds.
+I will simulate load coming from 10 simultaneous user, making 3.5 RPS on average.
 Each request will be a random tweet selected from sample of train set.